jefftranter/8080/asm/Heathkit/H89/README.md

 This is not supported by ASL and they have been converted to octal (suffix Q).

-Macros, like ERRNZ, for assembly time assertion checks could not be implemented with ASM so I have created macro definitions that simply do nothing.

 Unused code was filled with zeroes to match the original ROM binaries.

 A few obvious spelling and grammatical errors in comments have been